StrangeBeeCorp/docs/docs/thehive/how-to/notifications.md

 ## Notifications management

-Notifications are unique to each organisation.
+Notifications are unique to each organization.
 With an org admin account open the Organization menu (1), and navigate to the Notifications tab (2).

 To create a notification, clic on the "+" button (3)